maelle/simplymaelle/content/post/2025-06-25-open-files-folders-websites/index.md

 ---
 title: "How to open files, folders, websites in R"
-date: '2025-06-19'
+date: '2025-06-25'
 slug: cover-modify-r-packages
 output: hugodown::hugo_document
 tags:
   - good practice
   - code style
   - useful functions
-rmd_hash: e840830d6e3ba817
+rmd_hash: e1345503c054308b

 ---

 Coming to you from France, a post about [*Mise en place*](https://en.wikipedia.org/wiki/Mise_en_place) for R projects.
 In a less francophone phrasing: to get to work on something you have to open that thing, be it a script or a project or a website.
 The easier that is, the faster you get to work.
 In this post I'll show a roundup of R functions and related tools for opening scripts, projects and websites for yourself or on behalf of the users of your code.

-*Many thanks to [Hannah Frick](https://www.frick.ws/) for providing inspiration for some items of this post!*
+*Many thanks to [Hannah Frick](https://www.frick.ws/) for providing inspiration for some items of this post, and for reviewing it!*

-## Open any file in the editor: `utils::file.edit()`, {cli}
+## Open any file in the editor: `utils::file.edit()` or styling with `{cli}`

-If you write code that creates a file at `path` and then is supposed to open it for the user, no need for you to use, say, `rstudioapi::documentOpen(path)` that only works in [RStudio IDE](https://posit.co/products/open-source/rstudio/).
+If you write code that creates a file at `path` and then is supposed to open it for the user, there is no need for you to use, say, `rstudioapi::documentOpen(path)` that only works in [RStudio IDE](https://posit.co/products/open-source/rstudio/).
 You can use a base R function, [`utils::file.edit()`](https://rdrr.io/r/utils/file.edit.html)!
 It will open the path in the default editor.
-Without my setting up anything, in RStudio IDE that is RStudio IDE and in [Positron](https://drmowinckels.io/blog/2025/positron-debugging/) that is Positron.
+Without me setting up anything, that is the RStudio IDE when I'm already in RStudio and [Positron](https://drmowinckels.io/blog/2025/positron-debugging/) when I'm already in Positron.
 From an R session in the terminal[^1], that is the default editor of my system[^2].

 I was surprised to see that [`usethis::edit_file()`](https://usethis.r-lib.org/reference/edit_file.html) uses an RStudio specific function when available: